COVID-19: Workforce FAQs28/05/20

 How do we record Covid-19 absences on ESR?

 The NHS England/NHS Improvement letter to HR colleagues referred to above sets out provisions for how absences should be recorded on ESR, in relation to both rostered and non-rostered staff.
 It is vital that these provisions are complied with to track and model workforce data and ensure clinical and operational capacity decisions can be made.
+NHS Employers have published additional guidance on how to record absence for a member of staff who has tested negative for Covid-19 after self-isolating.
+This guidance is found here.

 Organisations are estimating that a significant percentage of the workforce are likely to be absent as a result of Covid-19 and are putting in place contingency plans to deal with staff shortages.